-It cannot, however, be found in the New Testament, where Christ alone is the Mediator of the Church.
+It cannot, however, be found in the New Testament, where anyone other than Christ alone is the Mediator of the Church.
 “For there is one God, and there is one mediator between God and men, the man Christ Jesus” (1 Tim 2:5).
 This is the testimony of Scripture, of the earliest Church Fathers (the Apostolic Fathers), and the confession of Lutherans.

 Prayer: Thank you, Father, for hearing my prayers.
 Amen.